 Recap: How to grow a small business in a niche industry

-It will take some time and a lot of elbow grease to learn how to grow a small business in a niche industry.
+It takes time and elbow grease to effectively learn how to grow a small business in a niche industry.
+Whether you’re in wholesale and distribution, manufacturing, retail, or any other type of business, you should identify the challenges that are unique to your niche.

 But to recap, here are some areas to focus on when growing your small business:

-- Focus on getting to know your target audience and engaging them on a more personal level to grow your small business.
+- Get to know your target audience and engage them on a more personal level.

 - Empower your team and workflows with technology that works the way you do.

-- Multiple marketing touchpoints across channels will help you win more customers.
+- Employ multiple marketing touchpoints across channels to win more customers.

 - Engage with your niche audience at community events and through charitable work.